oznogon/gattaibushido-public/rules/02_pilots.md

 **What is your unit's Motto?** What slogan or such statement do you frequently say to one another, that's maybe even printed on your jackets?
 Does anyone in the Team actually care about it?

 **What do you call your final form?** Combo Drive?
 Ultimate Form Fusion?
 Mega-Dino-Maximus?
 ATHENA PRIME!?!
-You can answer this now, or wait until the Fusion first happens during play for a bit more suspense.
+You can answer this now, or wait until the fusion first happens during play for a bit more suspense.

 Finally: **What is your team name?** Ultra Mega Assault Division?
 Team Triple Triumph?
 Loser Legion?
 The War Warriors?